samuelgoto/proposal-named-parameters/README.md

 // phew, i don't have to use dostuff(1, undefined, "hello") ... dostuff(b: 1, d: "hello");
 ```

+You can find here a list of web apis sorted by [number of optional parameters](#by-number-of-optional-parameters).

 # Cross Cutting Considerations